How to Read And Understand Charts

-There are many type of indicators - Bollinger Bands, Relative Strength Index (RSI) and a Simple Moving Average Line are among the most popular used.
-Of course, this may all sound like a foreign language to begin with but you will soon get the familiar with all the terminology.
+There are many types of indicators - Bollinger Bands, Relative Strength Index (RSI) and a Simple Moving Average Line are among the most popular used.
+Of course, this may all sound like a foreign language, to begin with but you will soon get the familiar with all the terminology.
 The important thing is to use the information correctly.
-If there is a strong and consistent trend in the currency pair then you need to use this information to make your trades.
+If there is a positive and consistent trend in the currency pair then you need to use this information to make your trades.

 If the market looks quite volatile, then you may wish to gather as much data as possible before you start trading.
 This could be analysing the market data and news as well as the information presented to you in a chart.
 Start with small trades that don't make a big dent in your investment if you lose.
 Make the mistakes on the lower or demo trades before you invest more heavily.